todogroup/outbound-oss/Introduction.md

 ### Exercise strategic influence

-Despite the benefits wrt. development velocity and quality mentioned above, contributing to open source projects can also be important from a strategic point of view.
-In open source projects, reputaion and the ability to influence is typically build up by engaging in the community and by contributing.
+Despite the benefits of open source software wrt. development velocity and quality mentioned above, contributing to open source projects can also be important from a strategic point of view.
+In open source world, reputation and the ability to influence is typically build up by engaging in the community and by contributing.
 Thus, contributions to open source projects can help to ...

 * influence the direction of upstream open source projects
 * gain (co)copyright on open source software packages
 * access to the creativity of everyone interested in software

 Open source communities (particulary those run by the big open source foundations) provide a neutral place for collaboration between companies and other organizations.
-Thus, an open source approach could offer new ways of collaboration with suppliers, customers and partners may be established, just to mention industry- or domain-specific projects such as [Linux Foundation Energy](https://www.lfenergy.org/) or [Eclipse Tractus-X](https://projects.eclipse.org/proposals/eclipse-tractus-x).Establishing open source communities can also be a powerful means to create and maintain ecosystems and to establish defacto standards.
+Thus, an open source approach could offer new ways of collaboration with suppliers, customers, partner and even competitors, just to mention industry- or domain-specific projects such as [Linux Foundation Energy](https://www.lfenergy.org/) or [Eclipse Tractus-X](https://projects.eclipse.org/proposals/eclipse-tractus-x).
+Establishing open source communities can also be a powerful means to create and maintain ecosystems and to establish defacto standards.

 ### Attract, grow and retain talents